bbalganjjm/natural_js/docs/DEVELOPER-GUIDE-UI-List.md

-# Natural-JS List Component Developer Guide
+# Natural-UI List Component Developer Guide

 List (N.list) is a UI component that generates single-column data lists using ul>li elements as the context option.
 It provides various features for displaying and managing list-type data.